marknelsonengineer/empire/DESIGN.md

 ## Configuration

-Classic Empire had a number of text-based configuration files that were pretty easy to override and configure.
-For the sake of efficiency and because I think we can structure our source code to be pretty user-friendly, I'm going to make all of those configurable elements part of the C++ source.
-Specifically, they will be built in as `inline constexpr`.

-For review:
-`const var` Means the variable won't change after it's initialized.
-Variables may be initialized at runtime, though.
-`method() const` Means the method won't change the state of the object `constexpr` Means "to be evaluated at compile time".
-Applies to variables.
-`consteval` Declares a function or template to produce a compile time constant expression.
-It forces calls to happen at compile-time.
-`constinit` Initializes a static variable at compile time.
-It does not imply `const` nor `constexpr`.

 when I consider using the persistence model for holding configuration, here are my thoughts:
   - Consideration:  Use it as the master for config.
 Users would modify the persisted files and